elastisys/compliantkubernetes/docs/adr/0019-push-metrics-via-thanos.md

 ## Context and Problem Statement

-Currently, the service cluster exposes several end-points for workload clusters:
+Currently, the management cluster exposes several end-points for workload clusters:

 * Dex, for authentication;
 * OpenSearch, for pushing logs (append-only);